Boat in pieces after explosion like a 'sonic boom' felt across Herald Island

 "I thought we were going to find a 100 pieces of him like the boat," Reeves said.

-Reeves said instinct and adrenaline took over as he jumped into the water to begin a frantic search for their family friend.
+Reeves said instinct and adrenaline took over as he jumped into the water to begin a frantic search for Lawler.

 The massive boom had roused other Ferry Parade residents who called out to each other from private jetties offering help.